 Causes Digestive problems

 Sitting for long periods constricts your heart, lungs and intestines.
 This can make digestion uncomfortable and cause a lot of issues such as acid reflux and hernias.
 If you are experiencing digestive distress, you may want to take a closer look at your posture and how much time you are spending sitting each day.
-Poor posture can cause you to develop that unsightly belly pouch that most of us dread.
-It affects both heavy and thin people and can be attributed to slouching and poor sitting habits.
+Poor posture can cause you to develop that unsightly belly pouch that most of us dread usually attributed to slouching and poor sitting habits.

 The lungs function optimally when the diaphragm and rib cage can properly expand.
 Bending forward, backward or sideways invites distorted restricted, shallow breathing.
 Leaning over squeezes your lungs, making them smaller, and decreasing your breathing volume.
 Shallow breathing means less oxygen into your system.
 Less oxygen means less energy.
 This means It restricts blood and oxygen flow which makes it difficult to breath and speak.